My Linux Server Setup

 It will not go over the Installation of the OS itself.

-We will use Debian 10 as the OS here.
+We will use Debian 12 as the OS here.

 Update & Install

-The first command is usually sudo apt-get update and then sudo apt-get upgrade.
+The first command is usually sudo apt-get update and then sudo apt-get upgrade. (on redhat the "upgrade" command is not needed)

 After that the system is up to date.